This Miami-based Trust Wants to Give You Over $50K. Here's How You Can Qualify.

 “It helped a lot,” Pierre said.
 “We’re very satisfied with the process.”

-The grant helped cover major repairs, including plumbing underneath the house, electrical upgrades, and a new air conditioning system.
+Marjorie said the money helped cover major repairs, including plumbing underneath the house, electrical upgrades, and a new air conditioning system.
 Pierre said the work focused on fixing the most urgent problems in her mother’s home rather than cosmetic improvements.

 “The bulk of the work that needed to be done was done,” Pierre said.

-Miami-Dade County allotted $500,000 to the grant program in 2023 to assist residents in Little Haiti with home repairs.
 So far, two families have received funding through the program.

 Pierre's mother purchased the home in 1973 when the neighborhood was known as Lemon City, which was renamed Little Haiti a decade ago.